Bed (Nicki Minaj song)

-"Bed" is a song by Trinidadian-American rapper Nicki Minaj from her fourth studio album, Queen (2018).
-It was released as the third song and second official single from the album following "Chun-Li" and "Barbie Tingz" on June 14, 2018, by Young Money Entertainment and Cash Money Records.
-The song was produced by Ben Billions, Beats Bailey, Supa Dups, and Messy; and features guest vocals by American singer Ariana Grande.
-It marks the fourth collaboration between the two.
+"Bed" is a song by Trinidadian rapper and singer Nicki Minaj, featuring American singer-songwriter Ariana Grande.
+It was released on June 14, 2018, by Young Money Entertainment and Cash Money Records as the second single from Minaj's fourth studio album Queen (2018).
+The song was produced by Ben Billions, Beats Bailey, Supa Dups, and Messy.
+It marks the fourth collaboration between Minaj and Grande.
 Commercially, the song peaked at number 42 on the US Billboard Hot 100, as well as reached the top 20 in Australia, Scotland, and the United Kingdom.

 Background and release

-Minaj and Grande collaborated on "Bang Bang" and "Get On Your Knees" in 2014.
+Minaj and Grande collaborated on "Bang Bang" and "Get on Your Knees" in 2014.
 Ariana Grande released "Side to Side" featuring Nicki Minaj as the third single of her studio album Dangerous Woman (2016).
 It peaked at number four on the US Billboard Hot 100, becoming her first top-five single from the album in the chart.
 In May 2018, Grande revealed via Twitter that Minaj called her in the morning and recorded what would be their next musical collaboration.
 On June 4, Grande replied to a follower on the same social network suggesting that there would be more than one collaboration between her and Minaj to be released in 2018, the other one being "The Light Is Coming".
 On June 11, Minaj officially announced "Bed" as the second single from her upcoming fourth studio album Queen (2018).
 It was released on June 14 for digital download, along with the album pre-order.
 The single has an Instagram-influenced faded cover art, that features Minaj and Grande posing in a pool with bubbles.